mackah666/tf-s3-sns-sqs-lambda-poc/README.md

-# Terraform SNS to SQS to Lambda
+# Terraform S3 to SNS to SQS to Lambda

 The following is an AWS infrastructure as code tutorial using Terraform.